 The western end of Richmond Street is characterised by larger front setbacks, two-storey houses and grouped dwellings.
 There are some existing character dwellings, but most of the area is developed in a contemporary style.
 The eastern half of Richmond Street contains more character dwellings in Federation and Californian Bungalow styles with red brick, feature render, tiled roofs, open fencing, and lesser setbacks.
-The western half of Richmond Street parking.
+The western half of Richmond Street is narrow compared to the east.
+Both sides have street trees and on-street parking.